The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-\lvltwosection{\belletwo\ SVD Software} \editor{Giulia} The SVD Offline Software is fully integrated into the \belletwo\ official software with a dedicated package in the \belletwo\ Software Analysis Framework (\acrshort{basf})~\cite{basf2}.
 The building blocks of the \basf\ processing chain are the {\it modules}, each having a particular task that goes from a simple task like reading the data from disk, to more complex ones like clusterization.
 A python steering file is used to define an ordered list of modules that are executed one after the other for each event, producing the required output.
 The input data of a module (e.g. list of strips of the event) are stored in a common storage, the DataStore.
 Each module has read and write access to the storage.
 Run condition information are also needed for certain modules (e.g. strip noise calibration), and are stored the Conditions Database.
-As an example, in figure~\ref{fig:C4_offline_reconstruction_data_flow} we show a schematic view of the data flow of the SVD offline reconstruction with indications of modules, objects read and written to the DataStore and conditions taken from the Conditions Database.
+As an example, in figure~\ref{fig:C4_offline_reconstruction_data_flow} a schematic view of the data flow of the SVD offline reconstruction with indications of modules, objects read and written to the DataStore and conditions taken from the Conditions Database is shown.